edwindj/daff/README.md

 # Daff, diff for data

-daff is an R package that can find different values between `data.frame`s, store this difference, render it and apply this difference to patch a `data.frame`.
+daff is an R package that can find difference in values between `data.frame`s, store this difference, render it and apply this difference to patch a `data.frame`.
 It can also merge two versions of a `data.frame` having a common parent.
 It wraps the [daff.js](http://paulfitz.github.io/daff/) library using the [V8 ](https://github.com/jeroenooms/v8) package

 [![Build Status](https://travis-ci.org/edwindj/daff.svg?branch=master)](https://travis-ci.org/edwindj/daff)